ajaygunalan/robotic_arm/README.md

 ## To Do list

-* Write controllers to simulate the individual joint, & arm, in gazebo without using MoveIt.
+* Write controllers to control the individual joint, & arm, in gazebo without using MoveIt.
 * Study more about the architecture of Gazebo & MoveIt Interface and also on concepts such as ROS control, ROS Parameter Server and Joint Trajectory Control

 ## References